YADengUU/Data_Lab_2025/README.md

 # Data Lab 2025
-The following covers the Genomics module of data lab for the course Molecular Techniques and Data Analysis in Precision Medicine II (3MG047 VT2025).
-There are 3 sessions here, jump to:
+The following covers the first three sessions of Genomics module of data lab for the course Molecular Techniques and Data Analysis in Precision Medicine II (3MG047 VT2025).
+Jump to:
 - [Day 1](#day-1--introduction-to-plink-and-basic-qc)
 - [Day 2](#day-2---gwas-using-plink2)
 - [Day 3](#day-3---meta-analysis)